Lord-Turmoil/Dungeon/README.md

 Years ago, I quite like mobile game Soul Knight, and hoped to make a similar one.
 Recently, I happened to learn some basic design patterns, so I wish this could be my first practice.
 Before, I did make some games, but they were all small, and poor management can do the job.
 So this time, I'd also want to create a simple frame for game development, that is to say, a game engine, which could provide more flexibility and expansibility.

-More information can be found in my personal website: [Tony's Studio - Dungeon](http://tonys-studio.top:82/project/dungeon.html)。
+More information can be found in its release page: [Dungeon](https://old.tonys-studio.top/project/dungeon.html)。

 ## 2. Building Dungeon